Biseridens: Discovery

 Until the more recent discovery of a new specimen, Biseridens was primarily known from fragmented skull and jaw material discovered in the 1990s in the upper part of the upper Xidagou Formation of Gansu, China.
 The specimen included an incomplete skull with the posterior portion of the left ramus of the lower jaw and the anterior part of the lower jaws including well-preserved teeth.
 The more recently discovered specimen includes a nearly complete skull (lacking the occiput) with lower jaws, found with a set of 14 articulated vertebrae.
 This new specimen was preserved in mudrock and also discovered in the upper part of Xidagou Formation in Dashankau, Yumen in Gansu.

+The name is derived from Biseri- is Latin for "double rows"; -dens is Latin for "tooth".

 Description

 Biseridens is known mostly from skull and jaw material, as well as a series of 14 vertebrae associated with one skull.
 Like other anomodonts, the region of the skull in front of the eyes is relatively short compared to other therapsids.
 The orbits are large and rounded, and the temporal fenestra are large and wide and broad zygomatic arches, similar to but not as developed as those of later dicynodonts.
 The skull is estimated to be at least 17 cm long, relatively small compared to other basal anomodonts.